- Environmental

 · Indirect procurement:

-· Sustainable Management Promotion Organization, “LCI database IDEA version 2.3 (for calculating supply chain GHG emissions)”Category 5 Tokyu Construction non-consolidated:
+- Sustainable Management Promotion Organization, “LCI database IDEA version 3.5Category 5 Tokyu Construction non-consolidated:

 - General business waste generated from offices